Core Concepts

 Real Yield

 Real yield refers to sustainable yield generated from actual market-neutral trading strategies and protocol fees, as opposed to inflationary token rewards.
-All sources of yield are verifiable on-chain, providing full transparency and accountability.
+All sources of yield are verifiable onchain, providing full transparency and accountability.

-Unbonding Period
+Unstaking Period

 Node Tiers